Skip to content

 You might think “that’s annoying”, as if WebCodecs doesn’t provide a complete solution, but keep in mind that muxing and other utilities are easily implemented as 3rd party libraries.
 What a library can’t do is access hardware-accelerated video encoding or decoding without the browser’s help, and hardware acceleration is exactly what WebCodecs is helps with.

 Also, WebCodecs is a low-level API so it’s intentionally minimal.
-Use MediaBunny for easy-mode.
+Use Mediabunny for easy-mode.

 When streaming video data, you don’t even need muxing or a video file; the EncodedVideoChunk is useful by itself as-is.